 Provider Pathways is a 24/7 educational resource that offers a foundation for doing business with Blue Cross and Blue Shield of North Carolina (Blue Cross NC).
 It is designed to be user friendly and gives you flexibility when scheduling Healthy Blue training for yourself and your staff.
-To launch the Provider Pathways eLearning, you must first complete a short registration survey .
+In order to launch the Provider Pathways eLearning, please complete NC Provider Pathways registration.

 Trainings and tutorials

 We offer training and tutorials to support Healthy Blue providers in continuing their education.
 Presentations, videos and other training documentation will be added as they become available.

 - Carelon Supplemental Guide to the Rehabilitation Program

 - Carelon - Provider Training for Rehabilitation Program

 - Carelon – Provider Training for Radiology/Cardiology Program

 - Diagnosis Codes In The Provider Portal For Blue Cross And Blue Shield Of North Carolina